-The Torino Social Impact Art Award – organized by Artissima and Torino Social Impact and aimed at emerging talents with a multicultural and migratory background – continues with the announcement of the two winners of the residency competition: Caterina Erica Shanta (Germany, 1986) and Liryc Dela Cruz (Philippines, 1992).
+Last May, the Torino Social Impact Art Award – The prize conceived by Artissima and Torino Social Impact and addressed to emerging talents with a multicultural and migratory background – announced the two winners of the call for artistic residence: Caterina Erica Shanta (Germany, 1986) and Liryc Dela Cruz (Philippines, 1992).

 The two young talents selected will have the opportunity to be in residence in Torino for one month to produce a new video work that involves reflections on the theme of “How Many Italies?”, the title and focus of this first edition of the Torino Social Impact Art Award.